anaoktaa/datepicker/README.md

 - `type => string`
   - Type of datepicker : regular & full-screen
 - `locale`
-  - Select language from date-fns/locale, default id (Indonesia)
+  - Supports the use of languages using date-fns, default id (Indonesia)
-- selectedColor => string
+- `selectedColor => string`
-  - Color of datepicker when date is selected, default color #7cc33b
+  - Color of datepicker when the date selected, default color #7cc33b
-- title => string
+- `title => string`
   - If type is full-screen, title of datepicker can changes with this properties, default 'datepicker'

 ## Usage